ErroujiOussama/Astar-and-Dijkstra-based-path-planners/README.md

-# A Dijkstra-based Path Planners
+# A* & Dijkstra-based Path Planners

 This repository contains MATLAB implementations of path planning algorithms based on Dijkstra's algorithm and A* algorithm for grid-based environments.